Corporation Members

 Julia has worked in the FE sector for more than twenty years and has been responsible for the writing, delivery and leadership of all the different provision types in that time, from entry-level programmes to master’s degrees.
 Julia began her FE career working in land-based teaching within her specialist subject of equine studies, and moved into urban general FE at leadership level, where she felt completely at home serving a diverse community on the doorstep of the College.
 She has had leadership responsibility for professional services teams including Human Resources, has had Designated Safeguarding Lead responsibility for the last five years, and has an excellent understanding of the broad workings of a further education college beyond the delivery of the curriculum.
 Julia is passionate about FE and the difference it can make to the lives of the communities it serves.

 Tony is a Chartered Accountant and former partner at KPMG where he worked for 34 years.
 He is currently a non-executive Director for a number of locally based companies.
-Tony is Chair of the Audit Committee.
+Tony is Chair of the Finance & Resources Committee.

-Dan has been working in the Higher Education sector, since 2007, and is a Senior Fellow of the Higher Education Academy.
-He is currently a Quality and End-point Assessment Manager for Advance HE, as part of their apprenticeship service, however prior to this he spent many years working in various lecturing and leadership roles within college-based higher education.
+Dan has been working in the Higher Education sector, since 2007, and is a Senior Fellow within the Professional Standard Framework of HE teaching.
+He is Assessment Delivery Manager for Advance HE, as part of their apprenticeship assessment service, and prior to this he spent many years working in various lecturing and leadership roles within college-based higher education.
+Prior to joining the board at CoBC, Dan spent several successful years as a governor of a college in South Yorkshire.

 Dan Jones